 Spend a Day at Mercy

 Students interested in attending Mercy are encouraged to shadow for a day during their 7th or 8th grade year.
-Shadowing for a day helps student determine if Mercy is a good fit.
-Due to the COVID pandemic, only a limited number of students can shadow each day, with priority given to 8th graders who have not previously shadowed at Mercy.
-Shadowing allows visitors to meet students, faculty and staff.
+Shadowing for a day helps student determine if Mercy is a good fit, and also allows visitors to meet students, faculty and staff.
 They also attend classes and learn more about Mercy traditions, athletics and extracurricular activities.
 To sign up, simply fill out the form below.

 Important Information for Shadow Days